 In order to promote open access to research data, many funding agencies require research data produced as part of a funded project to be made publicly available.
 Many agencies have instituted requirements for data sharing and formal data management plans, including, but not limited to:

 - National Science Foundation (NSF) Data Management Plan Requirements: As an extension of the NSF Data Sharing Policy, grant proposals must include a data management plan of no more than 2 pages describing how all data resulting from the research will be managed and deposited in a repository.
-Data underling research papers must also comply with publisher data sharing policies.
+Data underlying research papers must also comply with publisher data sharing policies.
 Note: requirements may evolve in line with the NSF Public Access Plan.

 - The National Endowment for the Humanities (NEH) Office of Digital Humanities requires data management plans as a part of grant applications for proposals and awards.